cran/PowerTOST/README.md

 Note that the conventional model assumes homoscedasticity (equal variances of treatments).
-For heteroscedasticity we can ‘switch off’ all conditions of one of the methods for reference-scaled
-<span title="Average Bioequivalence">ABE</span>.
-We assume a
-σ<sup>2</sup> ratio of ⅔ (*i.e.*, the test has a lower variability than the reference).
-Only relevant columns of the data.frame shown.
+For heteroscedasticity we can ‘switch off’ all conditions of one of the methods for reference-scaled <span title="Average Bioequivalence">ABE</span>.
+We assume a *σ*<sup>2</sup>-ratio of ⅔ (*i.e.*, the test has a lower variability than the reference).
+Only relevant columns of the data frame shown.

 ``` r
 reg <- reg_const("USER", r_const = NA, CVswitch = Inf,